- Don’t forget the hugs!

 2. Tell the Truth: We have to be truthful with our children about this nation’s past.
 We can not sugar coat what has happened to bring the Black Community to be equated with something negative.
 We have to understand true history.
 No slaves were not happy with their slave owners, no they were not treated well, no slavery was not just working for free.
 No, when slaves were “freed” they were not freed.
 Yes, there were laws passed to prevent Black people from experiencing the American Dream.
 Yes, there were white people who fought alongside black people for equality.
 Tell the truth.

 3. Teach Empathy: For something to be important to you, you have to have a personal stake in it.
 No, white people can not step into Black people’s skin but they can imagine if it were you.
 Imagine if in every aspect of our society your race has the worst of it.
 Education, health, safety, economics, housing, and job opportunities.
-We have to ask our children how would you feel if it were you.
+We have to ask our children how would they feel if it were you.
 This is not just for white people, black people will have to do this too because our children do not know about these things until they are older.
 If we wait that long then it may be too late.

 4. Take Action: Share with your students what they can do to practice treating their peers kindly right at school.
-Many schools use anti-bullying curriculums, school-wide behavior interventions, let them know that what they have to do is what they are asked to do every day in school, in regards to interacting with their peers.
+Many schools use anti-bullying curriculums, school-wide behavior interventions, to let them know that what they have to do is what they are asked to do every day in school, in regards to interacting with their peers.

 5. Support & Refer: Reassure your children that you can’t control what others may do but when they are in your presence they are safe, they are loved and valued.
 Let them know that anyone who doesn’t think they can do great things in this world are wrong.
 Reassure them that you know this as a fact and every time you see them you remind them of their greatness.
 Always tell your students to talk to their parents for more information and to make sure they share their feelings with their parents.